 - Vocations office

 We require volunteers to be 18 years or older.
 Generally, after training, you should be prepared to commit to a minimum of 6 months of service.
-View the Volunteer Handbook for more information about the Program requirements, opportunities and expectations.
-Please fill out the application/contact form below.
+We are not currently able to consider live-in/residential volunteerships.
+We invite you to view the Volunteer Handbook for more information about the Program requirements, opportunities and expectations.
+Please fill out the contact form below and we will be happy to be in touch about your volunteer interest.

 Volunteer Program Director